 Talk with your physician

 Make sure you visit your doctor and get all the proper vaccinations and discuss any medicines/prescriptions you will need while abroad.
-For more information about health abroad, visit the Center for Disease Control website.
+For more information about health abroad, visit Center for Disease Control or World Health Organization.

 Plan a budget